Zzzzzzyt/real-camera-zzzyt/README.md

 # Real-Camera
-Real Camera addon for Blender
+Real Camera is an addon that allows you to control the Blender camera like a real camera.

-You are free to use this addon for any purpose you want
+You are free to use this addon for any purpose you want.